 We followed the road next to the ocean until we reached Velddrif.
 We passed the Cerebos salt factory where you can do a tour on Thursdays.
 At Velddrif, flamingo’s can be found as well.
 In the river that crosses Velddrif there’s plenty of fish to be found.
 Unusual for South Africa they also have a lot of small fish restaurants right next to the river where you can order the best fish in the area.
 We grabbed a lunch at Vishuis.
 A restaurant full of antiquities.
 Maybe you’ll have to wait a bit for you food but then you’ll have some extra time to enjoy the view and the locals enjoying their Sunday lunch.

 After our lunch we drove to Port Owen and Laaiplek before we went home to Jacobsbaai.
-The West Coast is really different than others parts of South Africa.
+The West Coast of South Africa is really different than others parts of South Africa.
 It consists of small villages where it looks like that no time has passed for decades.
 The landscape is vast and dry, we definitely have to come back here in spring time when there are flowers everywhere.